-Marketers mainly use CRM for small business to measure results and fail to recognize the full potential of customer data.
+Marketers mainly use CRM software to measure results and fail to recognize the full potential of customer data.

 It’s time that marketing teams grasp the power of unlimited customer data and use it to deliver highly targeted campaigns, leading to a rapid increase in sales.

-Want to learn how to rock your email marketing campaigns by using the data in your CRM system?
+Want to learn how to rock your email marketing campaigns by using the data in your customer database software?
 Let’s roll.